-One of the most common questions we get from hiring executives is when should I run the background check?
+One of the most common concerns we have from hiring executives is regarding when they should run the background check?
 Before I hire the person or after?
 The paradigm has shifted to post-offer with the recent “ban the box” legislation and the Equal Employment Opportunity Commission (EEOC) enforcement.
 We will look at three reasons why background checks should be conducted POST OFFER:

 Any employer who utilizes employment background checks as part of the hiring process should have a policy in place.
 If the policy states that employment background checks are conducted post-offer then the company should adhere to their own policy.
 If the employer deviates from their own policy for certain circumstances then they could be opening themselves up to a discrimination law suit.